 You will need to address them and ideally turn them to your advantage.
-In this step, consider collecting and analysing competitors within the relevant context the most important activity.
+In this step, consider collecting and analyzing competitors within the relevant context the most important activity.

 4. Understand your (potential) customers

 At this point, you could easily fall into the trap of believing you know your customers very well and you don’t need to do field research.
 You would be making a terrible mistake.
 Don’t.
 Combining field observation with interviews gets the best insights.
-For anyone unsure about how to plan, conduct and analyse interviews, we wrote this guide.
+For anyone unsure about how to plan, conduct, and analyze interviews, we wrote this guide.
 You might find it useful.